Muddy Waters: Influence

-In 1981 ZZ Top guitarist Billy Gibbons went to visit the Delta Blues Museum in Clarksdale with The Blues magazine founder Jim O'Neal.
-The museum's director, Sid Graves, brought Gibbons to visit Waters original house, and encouraged him to pick up a piece of scrap lumber that was originally part of the roof.
+In 1981, ZZ Top guitarist Billy Gibbons went to visit the Delta Blues Museum in Clarksdale with The Blues magazine founder, Jim O'Neal.
+The museum's director, Sid Graves, brought Gibbons to visit Muddy's original house, and encouraged him to pick up a piece of scrap lumber that was originally part of the roof.
 Gibbons eventually converted the wood into a guitar.
 Named Muddywood, the instrument is now exhibited at the Delta Blues Museum in Clarksdale.
+In 1993, Paul Rodgers released the album Muddy Water Blues: A Tribute to Muddy Waters, on which he covered a number of his songs, including "Louisiana Blues", "Rollin' Stone", "Hoochie Coochie Man" and "I'm Ready" in collaboration with guitarists Gary Moore, Brian May and Jeff Beck.

-Following his death, fellow blues musician B.B.
-King told Guitar World magazine, "It's going to be years and years before most people realize how greatly he contributed to American music."
-John P. Hammond told Guitar World magazine, "Muddy was a master of just the right notes.
+Following Muddy's death, fellow blues musician B.B.
+King told Guitar World, "It's going to be years and years before most people realize how greatly he contributed to American music."
+The bluesman John Hammond told Guitar World, "Muddy was a master of just the right notes.
 It was profound guitar playing, deep and simple ... more country blues transposed to the electric guitar, the kind of playing that enhanced the lyrics, gave profundity to the words themselves."

+In 2003, Rolling Stone included The Anthology: 1947-1972 on its list of greatest albums.
+They ranked him 17th on their list of the greatest artists of all time.
+Gibbons wrote: It was all supposed to be disposable.
+Just noise on a shellac disc.
+And here we are in the 21st century still trying to figure out how such a simple art form could be so complicated and subtle.
+It's still firing brain synapses around the world.
+You've got the Japanese Muddy Waters Society corresponding with fans in Sweden and England, and his music can still propel a party in the U.S. He made three chords sound deep, and they are.

+In film

 Muddy Waters' songs have been featured in long-time fan Martin Scorsese's movies, including The Color of Money, Goodfellas, and Casino.
-A 1970s recording of his mid-'50s hit "Mannish Boy" was used in the films Goodfellas, Better Off Dead, Risky Business, and the rockumentary The Last Waltz.
-In 1988 "Mannish Boy" was also used in a Levi's 501 commercial and re-released in Europe as a single with "(I'm your) Hoochie Coochie Man" on the flip side.
+A 1970s recording of "Mannish Boy" was used in Goodfellas, Better Off Dead, Risky Business, and the rockumentary The Last Waltz.
+In 1988 "Mannish Boy" was also used in a Levi's 501 commercial and re-released in Europe as a single with "Hoochie Coochie Man" on the flip side.